Three area runners with strong ties compete against each other in Austin Invite - Austin Daily Herald

 Just behind Vaughn, was Pacelli freshman Kirsten Koopal, who took third with a time of 19:54.
 It was the first time Koopal has ever finished the 5,000 meter race in under 20 minutes.

-Koopal played basketball with Shute this past summer and she was pumped to go against her summer teammate.
+Koopal played basketball with Shute this past summer and was excited to go against her summer teammate.

 “It was fun to race against Marissa and have that friendly competition.
 Having the big schools and faster competition here for me today was a big deal.
 It helped me push harder,” Koopal said.
 “I’m excited for the section meet.
 Last year we didn’t have a state meet, but if we did, I would’ve missed it by a few seconds.”